Can EB2 be Upgraded to EB1: A Comprehensive Guide

 Strategic Considerations

 Filing in multiple categories can be a strategic decision to increase the chances of obtaining a green card, especially if one category has longer retrogression or delays.
+The EB-2 green card process can involve longer wait times, and upgrading to EB-1 may help reduce these delays.
 It is important to ensure that each I-140 petition is supported by the necessary documentation and evidence to meet the specific requirements of the category.
+Applicants should be aware of the filing fees associated with each petition, as these can add up when pursuing multiple categories.

 An individual can have both an EB-2 and an EB-1 I-140 petition without conflict, as long as they meet the eligibility criteria for each category.
 The ability to retain the priority date from an earlier petition can be beneficial in expediting the process.